-September is National Preparedness Month and The Nevada Division of Emergency Management/Homeland Security Encourages the Public to Be Informed
+September is National Preparedness Month and The Nevada Department of Public Safety - Division of Emergency Management Encourages the Public to Be Informed

-The Nevada Division of Emergency Management/Homeland Security (NDEM) is reminding Nevada residents the importance of planning and preparing for any emergency.
+The Nevada Department of Public Safety - Division of Emergency Management Security (NDEM) is reminding Nevada residents the importance of planning and preparing for any emergency.
 NDEM encourages all individuals, communities and organizations to make the commitment to learn the four building blocks of emergency preparedness.
-Each week during National Preparedness Month (NPM), the division will promote one of the four easy steps to "Be Disaster Aware and Take Action."
+Each week during National Preparedness Month (NPM), the division will promote one of the four easy steps, "Don't Wait.
+Communicate.
+Make Your Emergency Plan today."